-We are anticipating 3 litters this fall.
-Please follow our facebook page to stay updated on puppy status.
+We have puppies available!
+Check out our available puppies page for details.
+Follow our facebook page to stay updated on puppy status.
 We are happy to announce that we are now able to offer a financing option!

 About Brazen Bullies